 More information about Trunk Bay and snorkeling >

 This is another of the East End spots that require a rental Jeep/car to visit.
 But trust us, it’s worth it!
 Located on East End Road, past Coral Bay, you’ll come to a tree that splits the road.
-Just after it is Vie’s – parking is on the left.
-There is a nominal fee that covers parking, beach chairs and access to the beach.
+Go up over a small hill and the entrance is on the right.
+There is a nominal fee that covers parking and access to the beach.
 You’ll find a wonderful south-facing white sand beach with plenty of sun.
 Snorkeling is best just a short distance from shore and to your left ( east).

 St John Snorkeling Map